 All medical files remain confidential with the exception of relevant faculty and staff being informed if they are expected to provide accommodations or if emergency treatment may be required.

 The medical documentation does not excuse the student from class.
-Final decision on how to proceed remains at the professor's discretion.
+Absences are handled per the university's attendance policy on p.
+60.

-LIBRARY SERVICES
+LIBRARY SERVICES • Mission